thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO
 ======
+    * add an argument to display 5 random items to the user
     * implement a two letter shortcut code to answer importance and time at the same time?
+    * implement an undo function : simple : just save the dictionnary of each pair during the 10 reviews and roll them back one by one
     * use type hints from the beginning and mypy
     * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
     * when stable: talk about it on psionica, then lesswrong